ajaygunalan/ajaygunalan.github.io/_includes/main.md

 <br>

-A robotics software engineer with 3 years of experience in sensors and actuators with a solid background in signal/image processing, controls, and mechatronics.
-I love to develop efficient C++/Python solutions and support others in a diverse team to develop impactful technologies.
+I'm a robotics software engineer with three years of experience.
+I love to develop efficient software for robots leveraging data structures, algorithms, and real-time systems and support others in a diverse team to create impactful technologies.
 Check out my personal knowledge management at [notes.ajaygunalan.com](https://notes.ajaygunalan.com/).

 <br>